-A letter of intent should be simple to begin with, covering only the larger issues.
-Once an agreement on those terms are made, you can begin addressing the smaller issues.
+A letter of intent should be kept simple by focusing on larger issues and leaving smaller issues to negotiate later.
 This will make negotiations less tense and make gaining agreement on the smaller issues easier to complete.